Mononegavirales

 Mononegavirales is an order of negative-strand RNA viruses which have nonsegmented genomes.
-Some common members of the order are Ebola virus, human respiratory syncytial virus, measles virus, mumps virus, Nipah virus, and rabies virus.
-All of these viruses cause significant disease in humans.
-Many other important pathogens of nonhuman animals and plants are also in the group.
+Some members that cause human disease in this order include Ebola virus, human respiratory syncytial virus, measles virus, mumps virus, Nipah virus, and rabies virus.
+Important pathogens of nonhuman animals and plants are also in the group.
 The order includes eleven virus families: Artoviridae, Bornaviridae, Filoviridae, Lispiviridae, Mymonaviridae, Nyamiviridae, Paramyxoviridae, Pneumoviridae, Rhabdoviridae, Sunviridae, and Xinmoviridae.